dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 presto> select count(*) from hivesampletable;
 ```

 By Default, [Hive](https://prestodb.io/docs/current/connector/hive.html) and [TPCH](https://prestodb.io/docs/current/connector/tpch.html) connectors are configured.
 Hive connector is configured to use the default installed Hive installation, so all the tables from Hive will be automatically visible in presto.
-You can also run TPCH or [TPCDS](https://github.com/dharmeshkakadia/presto-hdinsight#how-do-i-run-tpcds-on-presto) if you want to play around.
+You can also play around with TPCH or [TPCDS](https://github.com/dharmeshkakadia/presto-hdinsight#how-do-i-run-tpcds-on-presto) datasets.

-If you find any issues, please [report](https://github.com/dharmeshkakadia/presto-hdinsight/issues/new).
-Note that, like all other custom action scripts, this is not a Microsoft Supported product.

 # Inner working of installation script